pixelink/typo3-simplepoll/Documentation/AdministratorManual/Index.rst

 Show the results after voting - ``[plugin.tx_simplepoll.settings.showResultAfterVote]``
 	Show the results after voting
 |
+Show the results if not allowed to vote - ``[plugin.tx_simplepoll.settings.showResultIfNotAllowedToVote]``
+	If the User already voted and currently is not allowed to vote again he is forwarded to the results.
+This is overridden by 'showResultAfterVote'.
+Default is false, so we keep consistency with old versions.
+|
 Have the link button to the results without voting - ``[plugin.tx_simplepoll.settings.showResultLink]``
 	Have the link button to the results without voting
 |